PXshadow/openLR/readme.md

 	openfl build mac/linux/windows

 Project will be compiled into bin folder.
-Be aware that you can compile to other platforms regardless of the platform you are on, however compiling to a non-native platform will not produce a native C++ build, and if distributed, will most like;y not perform correctly.
+Be aware that you can compile to other platforms regardless of the platform you are on, however compiling to a non-native platform will not produce a native C++ build, and if distributed, will most likely not perform correctly.

 If possible, on windows platform you can download Haxe Develop and use that as an IDE.
 OpenFL (and other libraries) will still need to be installed.